class datetime – Represent a date and time

 Return the datetime as a 9-tuple

-(year, month, day, hour, minute, second, weekday, yearday, dst)
+(year, month, day, hour, minute, second, weekday, yearday, dst).In this case:

 - toordinal()